Stackclash/5e-vault/5. Mechanics/Bestiary/Elemental/Invisible Stalker.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/urban
 - monster/size/medium
 - monster/type/elemental
-statblock: inline
+aliases: ["Invisible Stalker"]
 ---
 # Invisible Stalker
 *Source: Monster Manual p.
-192, Curse of Strahd, Princes of the Apocalypse, Storm King's Thunder, Tales from the Yawning Portal, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Ghosts of Saltmarsh, Divine Contention, Dragon of Icespire Peak, Storm Lord's Wrath, Mythic Odysseys of Theros, Icewind Dale: Rime of the Frostmaiden, The Wild Beyond the Witchlight, Critical Role: Call of the Netherdeep, Keys from the Golden Vault*
+192, Curse of Strahd.
+Available in the SRD.*

 An invisible stalker is an air elemental that has been summoned from its native plane and transformed by powerful magic.
 Its sole purpose is to hunt down creatures and retrieve objects for its summoner.
 When it is defeated or the magic that binds it expires, an invisible stalker vanishes in a gust of wind.